-\para{Encoding} Our starting point is the second strawman design that splits the blobs into $f+1$ slivers.
+Our starting point is the second strawman that splits the blobs into $f+1$ slivers.
 Instead of simply encoding repair slivers, we first add one more dimension to the splitting process: the original blob is split into $f+1$ primary slivers (vertical in the figure) into $2f+1$ secondary slivers (horizontal in the figure). \Cref{fig:2D} illustrates this process.
 As a result, the file is now split into $(f+1)(2f+1)$ symbols that can be visualized in an $[f+1,2f+1]$ matrix.

 Given this matrix we then generate repair symbols in both dimensions.
 We take each of the $2f+1$ columns (of size $f+1$) and extend them to $n$ symbols such that there are $n$ rows.
-We assign each of the rows as the \emph{primary sliver} of a node (\Cref{fig:2d-primary}).
-This almost triples the total amount of data we need to send and is very close to what 1D encoding did in the protocol in \Cref{sec:Reed-Solomon}.
-In order to provide efficient recovery for each sliver, we also take the initial $[f+1,2f+1]$ matrix and extend with repair symbols each of the $f+1$ rows (of size $2f+1$) and extend them to $n$ symbols (\Cref{fig:2d-secondary}) using our encoding scheme.
+We assign each of the rows as the \emph{primary sliver} of a node (\cref{fig:2d-primary}).
+This almost triples the total amount of data we need to send and is very close to what 1D encoding did in the protocol in \cref{sec:Reed-Solomon}.
+In order to provide efficient recovery for each sliver, we also take the initial $[f+1,2f+1]$ matrix and extend each of the $f+1$ rows (of size $2f+1$) with repair symbols to $n$ symbols (\cref{fig:2d-secondary}) using our encoding scheme.
 This creates $n$ columns, which we assign as the \emph{secondary sliver} of each node, respectively.